"He is one of the greatest living

 see music as the common bond having potential to bring all

 people together in peace and harmony.
-I believe that music
+All things in the physical

-is God singing through us, an energy to be used for good."
+that music is God singing through us, an energy to be used

 Personal Management: BATES MEYER, INC.